ivancuric/js-perf/README.md

 Ouch.
 While this image covers the parse and build time of the JS (more on that later) and not general performance, it's strongly correallated.

+To quote Bruce Lawson, it['s the World-Wide Web, not the Wealthy Western Web](https://vimeo.com/194968584).
 So, your target for web performance is a device that's **~25x slower** than your MacBook or iPhone.
 Let that sink in for a bit.
 But it gets worse.

 ## What is performant JS code?